Great Girls are a network of amazing women of all ages and from all walks of life who connect with each other on a deeper level.

 We call them Track meetings because they sort of follow the tracks that our early surveys showed us women were interested in.
 In 2019 we added a Monday Morning Magic group for women who aren’t able to attend Wednesday evening sessions, held usually on the 2nd Monday each month.

-In 2020 we launched our Focused Track meetings where we take the first Wednesday evening of each month and have a panel of our own members lead conversations on specific topics.
-For 2020, January started with Bringing Women Along in Business; February focuses on Health and Well-being; March on Career Transitions.
-You can check our Events calendar to see the topics unfold through the year.
+In 2020 we launched our Focused Track meetings where we took the first Wednesday evening of each month and had a panel of our own members lead conversations on specific topics.
+For 2020, January started with Bringing Women Along in Business; February focused on Health and Well-being; March on Career Transitions.
+We hope to add those back after the craziness of the pandemic calms down.

-The second Wednesday evening is an open conversation loosely called Growth & Transitions, where you can bring up any issue, problem or whatever you are on fire about and get input, feedback or just some great listeners.
+The third Wednesday evening of the month is an open conversation loosely called Growth & Transitions, where you can bring up any issue, problem or whatever you are on fire about and get input, feedback or just some great listeners.
 We talk about everything from business to personal and back again at these Track meetings and they are completely safe.

 The $50 a year membership ensures that your conversations are kept within the group, and it gives us all a sense of commitment to hold sacred the thoughts and feelings of those who are there.
 Attendance varies from meeting to meeting, but the feeling of safety and respect is the tone of each one.
 This enables us to build ongoing relationships and count on confidentiality within the meetings.

 Only members may attend Track meetings.
-We hold 3 public gatherings (Spring, Summer and Fall) each year so women can come and meet many of our members and learn more about what we are and what we do.
+We hope to hold 3 public gatherings (Spring, Summer and Fall) each year so women can come and meet many of our members and learn more about what we are and what we do.
+We had a small gathering in December, 2021, and are looking to meet in late spring if health concerns do not get in the way.